-Fish released at Prosser Hatchery had higher survival compared to releases at other locations, all of them upstream.
-Comparing broodstocks, the survival probability in 2022 was higher for the Eagle Creek stock (25.37 ± 11.68%) than the Yakima stock (19.275 ± 7.13%), but both were significantly lower and in reverse order compared to 2021 (Eagle Creek: 35.27 ± 8.21%; Yakima: 39.10 ± 8.80%;).
-When the 7 years from 2015 to 2022 were pooled (Figure 6), the highest survival rate was for Eagle Creek smolts (23.8%), followed by Yakima smolts (18.1%) and the lowest was for Washougal smolts (8.49%).
+We estimated survival from release to McNary Dam based on life stage at release, brood source, location, and timing of release (Table 7 and Figure 5).
+When the 8 years from 2015 to 2023 were pooled (Figure 6), the highest survival rate was for Eagle Creek smolts (23.8%), followed by Yakima smolts (18.1%) and the lowest was for Washougal smolts (8.49%).
 Parr releases experienced over-winter mortality, migrated later than the smolt releases when river flow was lower and warmer, and traveled a longer distance to McNary Dam.

 Figure 5.
-Overall smolt survival rate (± SE) from release site to McNary Dam for smolt and parr releases in migration years 2015-2021.
-The asterisk for 2020 and 2022 indicates that the survival rate of parr is not precise estimates because of a smaller number of joined detection at dams below McNary Dam.
+Overall smolt survival rate (\pm SE) from release site to McNary Dam for smolt and parr releases in migration years 2015-2023.